noahehall/multicloud/multicloud.md

 # multicloud

 - TODOs:
-  - alot of this stuff should be in [distributedSystems.md](./distributedSystems.md)
+  - some of this stuff should be in [distributedSystems.md](./distributedSystems.md)
+    - we really need to define the boundaries between these two files

 ## links